mvs-develop/dev.bitshares.works/docs/development/apps/cli_intro.rst

 ---------------

 .. image:: ../../../../_static/structures/bitshares-architecture-clinotop.png
-        :alt: BitShares Architecture
+        :alt: DNA Architecture
         :width: 750px
         :align: center

 The Nodes are connected to the network and verify all transactions and block produces.
 The **cli_wallet** does not offer P2P or blockchain capabilities.

 Launching the cli_wallet requires a trusted Full Node to interact with the blockchain.
 You might use a localhost or own node to connect.
-Also, you can select one of `BitShares Public Full Nodes <https://github.com/bitshares/bitshares-ui/blob/staging/app/api/apiConfig.js>`_, or use API Server that runs by **businesses** or **individuals**.
+Also, you can select one of `DNA Public Full Nodes <https://github.com/bitshares/bitshares-ui/blob/staging/app/api/apiConfig.js>`_, or use API Server that runs by **businesses** or **individuals**.

 When you start the cli_wallet first time, it creates a local ``wallet.json`` file that contains the encrypted private keys.
 The key is required to access the funds and add new data to the blockchain with a signature from a private key.